-Industry Ministry, JANAAC regulating COVID-19 testing facilities
+Industry ministry, JANAAC regulating COVID-19 testing facilities

 Dr Dunn pointed out that JANAAC's international recognition for the accreditation of medical and testing labs assures that the results generated by these entities can be trusted.

 “This not only facilitates trade but also protects consumers' well-being.
-Accreditation underscores data quality, data handling and client care, which are pivotal factors, as medical decisions are based on the results generated by our medical testing labs,” he added.
+Accreditation underscores data quality, data handling and client care, which are pivotal factors, as medical decisions are based on the results generated by our medical testing labs,” he noted further.

-Meanwhile, Chief Executive Officer of JANAAC, Sharonmae Shirley, who also addressed the JIS Think Tank, explained that PAAP will provide a pathway to accreditation for those conformity assessment bodies that do not currently satisfy all the requirements of the relevant international standard.
+Chief executive officer of JANAAC, Sharonmae Shirley, who also addressed the JIS think tank, explained that PAAP will provide a pathway to accreditation for those conformity assessment bodies that do not currently satisfy all the requirements of the relevant international standard.

 She said that entities interested in applying to the JANAAC PAAP must ensure conformity with the previously mentioned clauses of the relevant standards.